-SLSC is proud to have supported the development of ‘Life(r)’s Work’ with the PeerLife Collaborative.
-This report provides a comprehensive assessment of the LifeLine program based on an analysis of historical data.
+SLSC is proud to have supported the development of Life(r)’s Work: An Historical Analysis and Evaluation of a Program for Life Sentenced People in Canada with the PeerLife Collaborative.
+This report provides a comprehensive assessment of the LifeLine® program based on an analysis of historical data.
 It also evaluates work that has been undertaken following the loss of Government funding in 2012, and provides recommendations for building on the strengths of this internationally recognized, award-winning service.

 The objective of this project was to develop a curriculum for structured training for the revised Lifer Resource Strategy (LRS) to ensure that those who are trained to deliver the LRS service have a systematized understanding and approach, which in turn can support a standard process for measuring the impact of service delivery on clients.
 It builds on earlier work completed in 2018-19 by SLSC to inform an enhanced strategy for life-sentenced people in Canada, through the Life(r)’s Work: Developing a Modernized Strategy for Life-Sentenced People in Canada project.
 This report depicts the process used to develop the curriculum and presents recommendations to support policy development, as well as knowledge dissemination activities, regarding an enhanced strategy for people with life sentences.
 Funding for this project provided from the Department of Public Safety Canada’s Policy Development Contribution Program.